adam077x/Frostbite-Client/README.md

 # Frostbite-Client
-This is Minecraft Hacked Client that i created in 2016/2017
+This is Minecraft Hacked Client that i with Vertyous created in 2016/2017

 ## Hacks
 * Aimbot